g8d3/p1/s4-trade/t7/topvc/prompt.md

 hyperliquid

 work in a new folder called topvc, and write this prompt in a md file there for the registry

+N and M can be changed by the user.